luthor112/steam-librarian/README.md

 - [Millennium](https://steambrew.app/)

 ## Known issues:
-- Marking Shortcuts as not installed is a bit buggy
+- Marking Shortcuts as not installed is a buggy